hpc/pavilion2/docs/basics.rst

 Configure Tests
 ~~~~~~~~~~~~~~~

-Pavilion doesn't come with any tests itself, it's just a system for
+Pavilion doesn't come with any tests itself; it's just a system for
 running them on HPC clusters.
 Each test needs a configuration script,
 and most will need some source files.
 Both of these will live in one of
 your `config directories <config.html#config-directories>`__ under the